Specialist inpatient suites for older people

 These needs may be the result of either an organic illness, such as dementia, or as a result of a functional mental health concern, such as schizophrenia or depression.

-Each bedroom offers overnight facilities for family members because we know how important it is to be near your loved ones.
+Equipped with a state-of-the art sensory bathroom, outside gym, attractive murals, indoor street scene and even a pub, each bedroom offers overnight facilities for family members because we know how important it is to be near your loved ones.

 How do I access older people's inpatient services?